ONF (band)

-ONF (pronounced as On and Off) is a South Korean-Japanese boy band formed and managed by WM Entertainment.
-Originally debuting as a seven-piece group on August 3, 2017, with their EP, the group currently consists of six members: Hyojin, E-Tion, Seungjun (formerly known as J-Us), Wyatt, Minkyun (formerly known as MK) and U. The group's youngest member, Laun, left the group on August 23, 2019, for personal circumstances shortly before the group's fourth extended play Go Live.
+ONF (pronounced as On and Off) is a South Korean-Japanese boy band formed by WM Entertainment.
+Originally debuting as a seven-piece group on August 3, 2017, with their EP, the group currently consists of six members: Hyojin, E-Tion, Seungjun, Wyatt, Minkyun, and Yuto.
+The group's youngest member, Laun, left the group on August 23, 2019, for personal circumstances shortly before the group's fourth extended play Go Live.

 History

 Formation and pre-debut activities

 Prior to joining WM Entertainment, U was a trainee at JYP Entertainment, while Minkyun was a trainee at Starship Entertainment.
 In 2015, Minkyun participated in Mnet and Starship Entertainment's survival program No.Mercy but was eliminated during episode 7.
 During the group's first showcase, Laun revealed that he was a trainee at Big Hit Entertainment and used to train together with boy group BTS.
 All seven members were eventually introduced as WM Boys, and had their first appearance as B1A4's backup dancers at the 2016 Dream Concert in Seoul.
 In addition, members Seungjun, Laun and Wyatt made a cameo appearance in labelmate B1A4's mini drama VCR "The Class", while E-Tion and Wyatt appeared in another B1A4 VCR called "Feeling".
 Hyojin, E-Tion, Seungjun and Wyatt were featured as dancers in the Korean version of the web drama Loss:Time:Life.
 On May 25, 2017, all of the members of WM Boys attended IDOLCON (아이돌콘) and performed "Original", a B-side track from their upcoming debut extended play.